C4ptainCrunch/thesis/source/index.rst

-Now that the base is set, we start implementing the rules, some of them being deliberately excluded from this implementation:
+After defining a class holding the state of the game, we implement the rules, some of them being deliberately excluded from this implementation:

 -  loops in the game state are not checked (this considerably speeds up the computations and we did not encounter a loop in our preliminary work);